Evan Snyder Archives - Sanford Burnham Prebys

 The goal of hematologists back then was to identify the youngest cell in the bone marrow that could give rise to other types of blood cells.
 That cell, called the hematopoietic stem cell, was difficult to isolate and identify, but it was always assumed to exist because a healthy person’s blood is always turning over.

+There was no notion that there could be such regenerative cells in a solid organ, particularly one that was thought to be as static as the brain.
 My postdoctoral project at Harvard unexpectedly forced me to challenge that notion.
 I set out to study how the brain is put together by isolating all of its different cell types into separate containers, then building a miniature brain in a dish, cell by cell.

 But from the very beginning, I had difficulty making containers of cells with a single specific identity, even if I started with what seemed to be a single cell and its identical sibling cells.
 The young cells I isolated always seemed to be changing their identities, even though they started out looking the same.